Hospital Waste Guide 2024

 Should I also reduce my usage of hazardous materials?

-As a hospital, you are likely to have a lot of hazardous materials on hand.
+As a hospital, you are likely to handle a significant amount of hazardous materials, including biohazard waste.

-Unfortunately, there may not be an alternative for some products that require toxic chemicals for their production or use.
+Unfortunately, some products still require toxic chemicals for their production or use, leaving little room for alternatives.

-However, there are plenty of other ways to reduce hazardous hospital waste by simply using less harmful options instead.
+However, there are many ways to reduce hazardous hospital waste by opting for less harmful options.

-For instance, rather than use tools or equipment containing mercury (which are commonly used for diagnostic purposes), you can switch to digital and electronic alternatives – preventing numerous health hazards in the process.
+For instance, instead of using tools or equipment containing mercury, which is commonly used for diagnostic purposes, you can switch to digital and electronic alternatives—reducing numerous health hazards in the process.

 How can I manage sharps waste?